vmadagiri/RNAseq-DCM-GeneExpression-Analysis/README.md

 # RNAseq-DCM-GeneExpression-Analysis
 RNA-seq analysis of dilated cardiomyopathy vs control heart samples using GEO dataset GSE141910.
 Includes PCA, UMAP, volcano plot, and heatmap visualizations in R.

+# Introduction
+Explain what DCM is and why it is important to study.
+Talk about mortality rates etc.

 # RNA-seq Analysis of Dilated Cardiomyopathy (DCM)

 This project analyzes RNA-seq gene expression data from the GEO dataset **GSE141910** to identify differential gene expression between **Dilated Cardiomyopathy (DCM)** and **Non-failing human hearts**.
 Furthermore, this project will evluate if these transcriptomic differences are **sex-specific**.